AlanRynne/MPDA_18-AlanGit/input/paper.md

 Examples of the application of *Architectural Geometry*  are abundant in today's architecture.
 Architect Frank Ghery is known for his work ground-braking work on the design of architectural shapes based purely on *developable* patches [@Stein2018DSF], which can be easily covered by a variety of panel patterns.

 Recent projects by Zaha Hadid, Foster, Toyo-Ito...
-XXXXXX.
+XXXXXXX.

 Covering surfaces with long rectangular, or quasi-rectangular panels of equal width, is a topic widely explored in traditional boat building, and has also been recently applied in several architectural projects, such as Toyo Ito's Minna No Mori (Japan), or the interior cladding at Frank Ghery's Burj Khalifa (Dubai) [@meredith2012burj].